hitokiri-mata/katacoda-courses/kubernetes-fundamentals/new-senario/step6-rollout.md

 2\.
 Another way is to modify the YAML then apply the change with the _update_ command.

-Restore the Pod's container 3
-image the version back to the original version
+Restore the Pod's container image version back to the original version.

 `kubectl replace -f echoserver.yaml`{{execute}}